BeitDina/Astrological-Book-of-Enoch-4Q208-Font/README.md

 # This font contain glyphs for realizing the ancient alphabet of Dead Sea Scrolls - Book of Enoch 4Q208 and Psalm Scroll fragments from cave 4Q.

+# The Book describes the movement of the Moon and its phases, the schematic meteorology, and the movement in the star map in relation to the seasons of one year.
+# The book is part of the Jewish pseudepigraphic literature of the Second Temple timeframe.
+# The four Aramaic manuscripts (4Q208-4Q211) that comprise the Aramaic or Hebrew Astronomical Book of Enoch, was discovered in 1952 in the 4th Qumran cave near the Dead Sea in Israel.

 # The fonts are encoded acording to unicode.org font subset maps.

 	1. [To Install the Font on Computer] [# Install Font on Computer] (#install-font-on-computer)